una/una.github.io/_posts/blog/2015-12-28-year-in-review.md

 <img src="../../images/posts/2015-review/dog.gif" alt="dog gif">

 I gave **17 talks/workshops** on Sass, UI interaction, performance optimizations, keyboard ninjary, open source design, goal setting, and CSS filters and blend modes.
 I wrote **30 blog posts** on topics ranging from experimental (like [Generative Pixel Art](http://una.im/sass-pixel-art/) via Sass matrices and blend-mode hacks to create [Faux 3d Effects](http://una.im/3d-effect), to quite practical ([5 Uses for Sass Maps](http://www.sitepoint.com/5-great-uses-sass-maps/) and a class-based [CSS architecture](http://una.im/classy-css/) system).
-I also *recorded audio for every post I wrote on my blog* and started a **podcast** about developer tools called [Toolsday](http://toolsday.io).
+I also *recorded audio for every post I wrote on my blog* and the audiobook version of the <a href="http://svgpocketguide.com/book/">SVG Pocket Guide</a>.
+And finally, I started a **podcast** about developer tools called [Toolsday](http://toolsday.io)!

-<blockquote class="left">If you'd like to support my code calligraphy or just send a simple thank you, I made an <a href="#">Amazon wishlist</a> of pens, paper, and audiobooks :)</blockquote>
+<blockquote class="left">If you'd like to support my code calligraphy or just send a simple thank you, I made an <a href="http://amzn.com/w/2BOPP6HPWDL9S">Amazon wishlist</a> of pens, paper, and audiobooks :)</blockquote>

 I also started doing **code calligraphy** as a way to visualize some mnemonic devices and solidify my skills.
 People on Twitter seemed to really resonate with them, so I want to make more.
 A lot of people mentioned that they wanted prints, a book, or posters.
 I've got some ideas, but we'll see how it pans out with time.